 It is important to consider your motivation for becoming an embryo donor.
 These questions may help you decide whether you wish to proceed in becoming an embryo donor:

-City Fertility Centre encourages all individuals/couples to seek independent legal advice before attending the donor program.
-Please visit our Legalities and Requirements page for more information.
+City Fertility encourages all individuals/couples to seek independent legal advice before attending the donor program.
+Please visit our Legalities and requirements page for more information.

 If you would like further information regarding our embryo donor program, please contact us.